hyeon9/Splice-decoder/README.md

-# What is main purpose of Splice-decoder?
+# What is the main purpose of Splice-decoder?
 * Splice decoder can add biological information to your differential splicing or your interesting splicing target list.
 * This information contains NMD probability, functional domain alteration (such as DNA binding, motif, regions, protein domain, and so on) and UTR alterations as their target transcript.
 * Finally you can use this additaional information to prioritize your differential splicing events